-The philosopher Alain De Botton believes design wants to be prescribed like medication.
-It should help us with our specific needs.
-The work-a-holic who longs for life outside the city doesn’t want the same living room as the philomath who has an endless thirst for learning or the second-generation immigrant who wants to better celebrate their roots.
-This is a site that creates as many options as possible so that everyone can discover the perfect design for them.
+Standardization created efficiency in production along with affordability throughout the 20th century.
+For furniture, ready-to-assemble was the century’s most important contribution.
+Despite these positive aspects of standardization, it has its flaws.
+We can’t standardize the length of time a person should take in the shower as some people have a lot hair and others have none.
+Because we are all different, standardization suits some of us better than it suits others.
+The philosopher Alain De Botton believes design should be prescribed like medication and should help us with our specific needs.
+The workaholic who longs for life outside the city doesn’t want the same living room as the philomath who has an endless thirst for learning or the second-generation immigrant who wants to celebrate their roots.

 My first project took place on Kickstarter.
 I wanted to create a furniture project that was as unique as I thought a 21st century furniture design should be.
 This Stool Rocks was a rocking stool featuring three different options: Easy Rock, Soft Rock, and Hard Rock that had different curavatures on their underside resulting in different levels of stability.
 The project was successful with 500+ backers.

 The name Birch Sandwich is a reference to the material that I love to work with and use most often, birch plywood.
-Plywood is an extremely efficient method of manufacturing trees into a workable produce design material that results in little waste.
-A log is unrolled like a pencil in a pencil sharperer producing long flat sheets called plys.
-A ply is strong in one direction and weak in the other.
-Plywood lays plys in alternating directions resulting in strength in both directions and stronger than solid wood of the same species.
-The name is partly inspired by Tom Sachs’ video on Vimeo titled “A Love Letter to Plywood,” where he describes plywood as:
+Plywood is an extremely efficient method of manufacturing trees into a workable design material that results in little waste.
+A log is unrolled like a pencil in a pencil sharpener producing long flat sheets called plys.
+An individual ply is strong in one direction and weak in the other.
+Therefore plys are sandwiched together in alternating directions resulting in strength in both directions that is stronger than solid wood of the same species.
+The name is partly inspired by Tom Sachs’ video “A Love Letter to Plywood,” where he describes plywood as: